remoteintech/remote-jobs/company-profiles/betterup.md

 ## Remote status

 ~50% of the company is remote, and the engineering team is 90%+ remote.
+We have a strong remote culture and constantly refine our practices and processes to ensure remote employees as integral parts of every team they are on.
+We also participate in quarterly retreats to meet up in person.

 ## Region

-Western hemisphere primarily at the moment.
+North America, Latin America

 ## Company technologies